6 Tactics To Maximize Your College Admission Chances

 Make a Timeline

-Most, if not all, colleges have deadlines posted in their admission websites.
+Most, if not all colleges, have deadlines posted in their admission websites.
 Before starting your application process, sit down, grab a pen, and record them all in your agenda.
 This will help you keep track of all upcoming deadlines and make sure you are submitting paperwork way ahead of time.
-Knowing when things are due is not only imperative, but could also increase your chances of admission if you are always submitting things early.
+Knowing when things are due is not only essential, but it could also increase your chances of admission if you are always submitting things early.

 Use your Resources

 You’d be surprised how many resources are available in admission websites.
 Many times, they tell you what you need to submit, how to submit it, and when.
 In order to take advantage of your resources, make sure you start reading the admission steps before you start the application process.